 Depending on your resources, there are two ways you can identify your customers:

-- The scientific way.
-Talk to potential customers (based on the market research you’ve already done).
-This could be your leads, social media followers, or simply people you know that may be interested in your product.
-You might also consider using services like SurveyMonkey, UserTesting, or Remesh to reach these people.
+- The scientific way – Talk to potential customers (based on the market research you’ve already done).
+This can be your leads, social media followers, or simply people you know who may be interested in your product.
+You can also consider using services like SurveyMonkey, UserTesting, or Remesh to reach these people.

-- The educated-guess way.
-If you can’t talk to real people at this stage, you need to get creative.
+- The educated-guess way – If you can’t talk to real people at this stage, you need to get creative.
 The trick here is to use your competitors’ data and “enrich” it with other sources.
-For example, your competitor may publish a case study with a quote from a client who you can then research on LinkedIn.
-You can also lookup industry data on the type of role that person has in the company.
+For example, your competitor may publish a case study with a quote from a client whom you can then research on LinkedIn.
+You can also look up industry data on the type of role that person has in the company.
 You may find that, for example, organic search is the #1 spending priority, according to a CMO survey.

-Here’s an example of what a buyers persona for Ahrefs might look like:
+Here’s an example of what a buyer persona for Ahrefs may look like:

 A buyer persona helps you visualize your customers’ buying journey, internalize who they are, and empathize with their challenges and goals.